zkVerify/risc0-verifier/README.md

 And then you can verify the given proof generated with a specific risc0 vm version against the verification key and public inputs.

-In order to choose the vm version you should get the `VerifierContext` coherent with the vm version used to generate the proof.
+To choose the vm version you should get the `VerifierContext` coherent with the vm version used to generate the proof.
 For instance the following code assume that the proof was generated with risc0 vm version `1.2`.